EvotecIT/PSWriteWord/README.md

 ## Requirements

 - Works only on Windows (as NET CORE is not supported by DLL) - until Xceed ads that to their version.
 Which will take a while for the free version to have (if ever).
 - Works only on PowerShell 5.1 (not tested on PowerShell 6.0 with Windows compatibility pack)

 ## Systems it should run on (marked those confirmed to run)

 ### Windows Client Systems

 - [ ] Windows 7 with Service Pack 1 - requires WMF 5.1 https://www.microsoft.com/en-us/download/details.aspx?id=54616
 - [ ] Windows 8.1
 - [x] Windows 10 1809
 - [x] Windows 10 1803
+- [x] Windows 10 1809
+- [x] Windows 10 1903
+- [x] Windows 10 1909

 ### Windows Server Systems

 - [ ] Windows 2008 R2 with Service Pack 1 - requires WMF 5.1 https://www.microsoft.com/en-us/download/details.aspx?id=54616
 - [x] Windows 2012 R2
 - [x] Windows 2016

 ## Credits